ludovys/tryvr/roadmap.md

 - ✅ Integrated Figma MCP server for direct access to Figma designs from Cursor
 - ✅ Implemented the home page design from the Figma blog template with dark theme, featured posts, and modern UI
 - ✅ Secured API keys and sensitive information by using environment variables instead of hardcoded values
+- ✅ Fixed styling issues by updating package.json to use stable versions of React and Tailwind
+- ✅ Updated Node.js to version 20 for improved performance and modern JavaScript features
+- ✅ Automated browser-tools-server startup for seamless Cursor integration with browser tools
+- ✅ Implemented light/dark mode toggle with ThemeContext for a modern user experience

 ## Current Tasks
 - 🔄 Further optimize website performance